Some of Our Books

 2. Limit your search to the Special Collections location.

-- For the safety of the collection, you will need to make an appointment or send Katherine Owens an email (firstname.lastname@example.org) with your request.
-I will pull the book(s) you would like to look at.
+- For the safety of the collection, you will need to make an appointment or send Katherine Owens an email (email@example.com) with your request.
+I will pull the book(s) you need to peruse.

 - Special Collections is a non-circulating collection; the items may not leave the building, or, the First Floor, and can only be used under the supervision of a library staff member.